mirceaulinic/mirceaulinic.github.io/_posts/2018-09-26-network-automation-at-scale.md

 sometimes beyond 80MB per process for SSH-based Proxies for which we didn't find yet a multiprocessing solution (SSH-based Proxies are still limited to multithreading - the root cause goes somewhere into a library named Paramiko, and the subject is too broad to explore it right now).
-This is the price paid to receive the blessing of the event-driven automation, PCI compliance for free, a very flexible and powerful templating language and many others.
+I guess is the price paid to receive the blessing of the event-driven automation, PCI compliance for free, a very flexible and powerful templating language and many others.